jcgom3/Challenge-13-e-commerce/README.md

 # Installation & Database SetUp
 * To use this app npm init has to be called to create your package.json file.
-* The following necessary Npm dependencies must be installed to run the application properly: Inquirer, Console.table, Asciiart-logo & MySQL2.
+* The following necessary Npm dependencies must be installed to run the application properly: Express, Dotenv, Sequelize & MySQL2.
 * To properly install the database you must install MySQL on your computer, create an profile in which you have a root and a password.
 * In your command line you must type mysql -u root -p and then enter, type your password that you created on MySQL on the following line.
 * To finally add the database you must do the following: source db/schema.sql then enter, source db/seeds.sql then enter.
-* on connection.js please provide your custom made password created above.
+* Run "npm run seeds" on command line

 # Usage
 In order to use this app, install the node dependencies shown on package.json & database setup.
-Run the app in the terminal on VS Code use node index.js or npm start.
+Run the app in the terminal on VS Code use npm start.
 Click on the video for a demonstration.

+## Deploy App on Heroku
+Go to [Heroku](https://bootcamp-e-commerce-hw-13.herokuapp.com/) to use the app.

 # Demo
 [![Demo-Video](/assets/images/DemoVideo.png)](https://drive.google.com/file/d/1xku3czx9ohAm6mjLjGFPXLY2dKMa7Hy6/view)